Alexei Yagudin: Public image

-Yagudin published his autobiography, Alexei Yagudin: Overcome, in Japan in 2005.
-It was published in Russia in 2007 under the title, НаPRолом, with extra chapters and photos added to cover his recent life.
+Yagudin published his memoir Alexei Yagudin: Overcome in Japan in 2005.
+It was published in Russia in 2007 under the title, Напролом, with extra chapters and photos added to cover his recent life.

 In 2011, Yagudin joined a Russian campaign to promote healthy lifestyles.
 He took part in free physical trainings held in Moscow, Saint Petersburg, Rostov-on-Don, Ekaterinburg, Samara, Kazan, and Novosibirsk.
 He stated, "I would like to achieve through this campaign at least the understanding of people that 30 or 40 minutes of their day can improve their health now and in the future."

 He was the Joint United Nations Program on HIV/AIDS ambassador for the 2019 European Games, saying, "Sport, in all its varieties, unites millions of people around the world and, as a UNAIDS Ambassador, I am absolutely convinced that an HIV status should not affect either the attitude towards a person or his ability to pursue his life plans."

-In 2020, Yagudin made controversial remarks about black transgender people in an Instagram story post, calling them "mistakes of nature" and wishing them to die.
+In 2020, Yagudin made controversial remarks about transgender people in an Instagram story post, calling them "mistakes of nature" and wishing them to die.
 The post came in reaction to fellow figure skater and activist Adam Rippon making a donation to the Okra Project, a charity aimed at helping underprivileged black transgender people.
 Yagudin soon deleted the post and apologized for his comments the next day.
 Rippon criticized Yagudin for the comments and made another $1000 donation, this time in Yagudin's name, to the same organization.

 He spoke out against the 2022 Russian invasion of Ukraine, posting an all-black image on his Instagram account with the message, "Stop this nonsense!"